pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/deploy_backend.md

 >**Important:** Note down the Node External IP Address and NodePort Service Port Number.
 These values would be used in next section for deploying the frontend app as the environment variables values ('**BACKEND\_HOST**' and '**BACKEND\_PORT**').

-## 4 Test the REST API Agent Service:
+## 4 Test the REST APIs Exposed by REST API Agent Service:

 To test the REST API service try to access following url from your web browser (use the node's external ip and service port from the previous section # 3.3)-